Thanks to historically Presbyterian racial-ethnic school, Monika Ruiz is following her dreams

 Tags: christmas joy offering, education, houston, mexico, Monika Ruiz, pcusa, PCUSA related racial ethnic school, presbyterian, presbyterian pan american school, Special Offerings

-Ministries: Racial Equity Advocacy Committee (REAC), Racial, Gender and Intercultural Justice Ministries, Hispanic/Latino-a Intercultural Congregational Support, Racial Equity & Women’s Intercultural Ministries, Leadership Development for Leaders of Color, Schools and Colleges Equipping Communities of Color, Theological Education
+Ministries: Racial Equity Advocacy Committee (REAC), Gender & Racial Justice, Hispanic/Latino-a Intercultural Congregational Support, Racial Equity & Women’s Intercultural Ministries, Leadership Development for Leaders of Color, Schools and Colleges Equipping Communities of Color, Theological Education